SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Features/Index.md

 The Membership Essentials App is design to provide the basic features to support standard memereship functionality including....

-In addition to these features, you may also need to leverage the more advanced features such as ......
+Membership Essentials also supports more advanced features such as membership upgrade/downgrade paths and sending emails to your members from Salesforce.

 <footer>
-   <a href="https://github.com/SFDO-Community-Sprints/MembershipSchemaAndBenefits-Documentation/edit/main/docs/Features/index.md" style="font-size: smaller;">Edit this page on GitHub.</a>
+   <a href="https://github.com/SFDO-Community-Sprints/MembershipSchemaAndBenefits-Documentation/edit/main/docs/Features/Index.md" style="font-size: smaller;">Edit this page on GitHub.</a>
 </footer>